7RU7H/Archive/Brain-Hacking/Exercise.md

 # One Box Man

 Working towards this being a manditory minimum, by using sets, spacing them throughout the day.

 100 Pressups
 100 Situps
 100 Swats
-A Jog/Run to get outside mainly
+A Jog/Run to get outside

 Back exercises for posture per x hours:
 Cobra yoga pose